grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/azuread/index.md

 1. Click **Add user/group** to add a user or group to the Grafana roles.

 {{% admonition type="note" %}}
-If you assign a group to a Grafana role, ensure that users are direct members of the group.
-Users in nested groups will not have access to Grafana due to a limitation on the Azure AD/Entra ID side.
+When assigning a group to a Grafana role, ensure that users are direct members of the group.
+Users in nested groups will not have access to Grafana due to limitations within Azure AD/Entra ID side.
 For more information, see [Microsoft Entra service limits and restrictions](https://learn.microsoft.com/en-us/entra/identity/users/directory-service-limits-restrictions).
 {{% /admonition %}}

 ### Configure application roles for Grafana in the Azure Portal